getodk/build2xlsform/README.md

 compilation
 -----------
 The project depends on **nodejs**; we officially support versions 5 and 6.
-Make sure you have node and npm [corrently installed](https://nodejs.org/en/download/) for your platform.
+Make sure you have node and npm [correctly installed](https://nodejs.org/en/download/) for your platform.

 Once you have that, you should be able to simply `make` to trigger a build.
 The Makefile handles running `npm install`, but if you into issues performing that step on your own is a good troubleshooting start.